toy9986619/retry-js/README.md

 - `callback`: `Function` - The async process function.
 - `recoverCheck`: `Function` - The function to check if need to retry when the error happen.
+  - `error`: `any` - The error thrown by the async process function.
+  - `recoverCheckParams`: `Object` - The params for recover check.
     - `isRecovering`: `Boolean` - The flag to check if the error is in recover flow.
     - `rejectWithValue`: `Function` - The function to reject the promise with special value.
 - `recoverOptions`: `Object` - The options for retry mechanism.
   - `recoverLimit`: `Number` - The max retry times, default is `3`.
   - `strategy`: `String` - The retry strategy, default is `interval`.
 Support `interval` and `timeout`.